avinashyadav0027/datastream_anomaly_detector/README.md

 - `stream_generator.py`: Module for simulating a data stream.
   - Provides the `simulate_data_stream` function to generate a synthetic data stream with anomalies.
+- `rrcf.py`: Module for Robust Random Cut Forest.
+  - Provides the implementation of RRCF for anomaly detection

 ## Running the Code